Dragon's Dogma: Design

 The aim for the developers was, rather than using Japanese role-playing traditions, to emulate Western RPGs including Fallout 3, The Elder Scrolls IV: Oblivion and Fable II.
 Itsuno's original version of the game was substantially larger than the final game, including the whole of Gransys, a dungeon related to the game's lore, and the game world's moon.
 While utilising RPG elements, Dragon's Dogma was primarily focused on action gameplay as Capcom's staff were experienced with action games.
 Itsune described the game as their attempt to create a defining RPG experience similar to The Elder Scrolls V: Skyrim.
 The control layout was carried over from Capcom's other action titles such as Devil May Cry.
 Many of the action elements were carried over and how characters fought with enemies was also drawn from that series.
-The game's open world was the largest world ever created for a Capcom title.
+The game's open world was the largest ever created for a Capcom title.

 The world's design was intended to promote both realism and fantasy; game designer Makoto Tanaka compared the wished-for atmosphere to someone walking through the African savana and encountering its wildlife, but with fantasy beasts replacing real-world animals.
 The team gradually worked through the rules of the game world, which were all based on the real world as far as possible.
 According to Kobayashi, the game's scale and style—which were like nothing produced by Capcom up to that point—caused multiple problems for the development team.
 There were several times when Kobayashi felt like giving up due to the problems that came up.
 Due to the world's scale, the development team had to get used to multiple new sound management techniques, creating a new audio program to manage sound over in-game distances.
-A difficult sound to create were bell chimes, which were included due to their importance to Medieval European life when sounding for events.
+A difficult sound to create was bell chimes, which were included due to their importance to Medieval European life when sounding for events.
 The sounds were recorded using a real bell at a Hollywood studio.
 Recording the bell chimes was troublesome, as the structure the bells were suspended in nearly collapsed.
 To help create monster noises, the sound team used the sounds of trained animals from Hollywood which were trained for roles in production.